 * Expand from nothing nothing to a town of hundreds, if you can.

-In Atomic Society, you start out by leading a small tribe of desperate survivors across your choice of wasteland environment.
+Start out by leading a small gang of desperate survivors across your choice of environment.
 Choose a place to settle and locate useful ruins.
 Create new structures to provide food, water, and shelter.

-As you grow your town and keep people alive, new survivors will arrive and ethical problems will unfold among the population.
+As you grow your town and keep people alive, new survivors arrive and new social problems will unfold among the population.
 You will soon be forced to make tough decisions.

-The game aims to be as open as possible and will not judge.
 If you want to make somewhere twisted and oppressive you can.
-Life in the wasteland will be hard.
 Your sense of right and wrong may be challenged.

 You can learn more about the game on our website, including work-in-progress videos.